-Loan payoffs are simple calculations that is required every time you take a loan from a bank or a financial institution.
+Loan payoffs are simple calculations that are required every time you take a loan from a bank or a financial institution.
 To prevent yourself from being cheated by others or to be able to help others with their loans, follow the steps below for the loan payoff calculation.

 - Loan Amount: Principal amount borrowed

-- Years of Loan repayment: Total no. of years in which loan is completely repaid
+- Years of Loan repayment: Total no. of years in which loan is completely repaid.

-- Rate of Interest: Per annum interest on the principal amount
+- Rate of Interest: Per annum interest on the principal amount.

-- Period: The span during which the loan payment is made (Ex: Each month, each quarter etc.)
+- Period: The span during which the loan payment is made (Ex: Each month, each quarter etc.).

-Here, No. of Periods = No. of Years * 12 (monthly repayment) = 10*12
+Here, No. of Periods = No. of Years * 12 (monthly repayment) = 10*12.

-Step 2: Calculate the Rate of interest per period.
+Calculate the Rate of interest per period.

-For above figures, rate of interest per period = (8/12) % = 0.67%
+For the above figures, the rate of interest per period is = (8/12) % = 0.67%.

-- Rate: Per period interest rate -
+- Rate: Per period interest rate.

-- Nper: Total no. of periods - Pv: Initial Value of the loan (Has to be negative for PMT formula) -
+- Nper: Total no. of periods - Pv: Initial Value of the loan (has to be negative for PMT formula).

 - Fv (optional): Fv stands for future value.
 If after paying off the last loan payment, you want to have any balance left it is the future value.
-Fv can be omitted (considered 0 if omitted) -
+Fv can be omitted (considered 0 if omitted).

-- Type (optional)
+- Type (optional):

-0: If payment is to be done at end of period
+0: If payment is to be done at end of period.

-1: If payment is to be done at beginning of period
+1: If payment is to be done at beginning of period.

 Loan payoff can be simply calculated by using the PMT formula and using the correct variables.